-- Indonesia raised gasoline and diesel prices by 33% in 2013 and another 34% in 2014, saving Rp211 trillion (\$15.6 billion), equal to 10.6% of all government expenditure, which was reallocated to major investments in social welfare and infrastructure (Government of Indonesia, 2019). - India eliminated diesel subsidies in October 2014, removed price controls on gasoline, and launched a successful campaign to get wealthier consumers to give up subsidized liquefied petroleum gas (NCE, 2014). - Many others have been88 abel to implement a sustainable and effective energy subsidy reform (for example, Chile, Mexico, Ecuador, Brazil, Turkey and Namibia).
-These are well documented elsewhere (see, for example, NCE 2018).
+- Indonesia raised gasoline and diesel prices by 33% in 2013 and another 34% in 2014, saving Rp211 trillion (\$15.6 billion), equal to 10.6% of all government expenditure, which was reallocated to major investments in social welfare and infrastructure (Government of Indonesia, 2019). - India eliminated diesel subsidies in October 2014, removed price controls on gasoline, and launched a successful campaign to get wealthier consumers to give up subsidized liquefied petroleum gas (NCE, 2014). - Many others have been able to implement a sustainable and effective energy subsidy reform (for example, Chile, Mexico, Ecuador, Brazil, Turkey and Namibia) (e.g. see New Climate Economy, 2018).